+Women Reframe American Landscape: Susie Barstow & Her Circle

+Contemporary Practices

-Women Reframe American Landscape: Susie Barstow & Her Circle Contemporary Practices May 6-October 29, 2023: Thomas Cole National Historic Site, Catskill, NY November 16, 2023-March 31, 2024: New Britain Museum of American Art, New Britain, CT
+May 6-October 29, 2023: Thomas Cole National Historic Site, Catskill, NY November 16, 2023-March 31, 2024: New Britain Museum of American Art, New Britain, CT

-Catskill, NY - February 7, 2023 - The Thomas Cole National Historic Site announced today the upcoming exhibition Women Reframe American Landscape: Susie Barstow & Her Circle/ Contemporary Practices.
-It will open on May 6 and run through October 29, 2023.
+Catskill, NY - May 10, 2023 - The Thomas Cole National Historic Site announced today the opening of the two-part exhibition Women Reframe American Landscape: Susie Barstow & Her Circle/ Contemporary Practices, which will run through October 29, 2023.
 It will subsequently travel to the New Britain Museum of American Art in New Britain, CT, from November 16, 2023 to March 31, 2024.